Skip to main content

 Enhancers

 Enhancers are regulatory DNA sequences that can significantly increase the transcription of specific genes.
-They are located far from the promoter regions of the genes they regulate and can function in an orientation-independent manner.
-Enhancers bind transcription factors, which then interact with the transcription machinery at the promoter, facilitating the recruitment of RNA polymerase and enhancing gene expression.
+They are located distally from the promoter regions and can function in an orientation-independent manner.
+Enhancers bind transcription factors, which facilitate the assembly of the transcriptional machinery at the promoter, thereby enhancing gene expression.
+Their activity can be influenced by various signals, allowing for precise control of gene expression in response to cellular conditions.

 Recommended video: